Liquid Instruments raises $13.7M to bring its education-focused 8-in-1 engineering gadget to market – TechCrunch

 The Moku:Go is “targeted squarely at university education,” said Liquid Instruments VP of marketing Doug Phillips.
 “Professors are able to employ the device in the classroom and individuals, such as students and electronic engineering hobbyists, can experiment with it on their own time.
 Since its launch in March, the most common customer profile has been students purchasing the device at the direction of their university.”

-About a hundred professors have signed on to use the device as part of their Fall classes, and the company is working with other partners in universities around the world.
+About a hundred professors have signed on to use the device as part of their fall classes, and the company is working with other partners in universities around the world.
 “There is a real demand for portable, flexible systems that can handle the breadth of four years of curriculum,” Phillips said.

 No doubt the expected B round will depend considerably on the success of the Moku:Go’s launch and adoption.
 But this promising product looks as if it might be a commonplace item in thousands of classrooms a couple years from now.